Don't Complete It! Preventing Unhelpful Code Completion for Productive and Sustainable Neural Code Completion Systems: Discussion

-\section{Threats to validity}
+\subsection{Threats to validity}

-\textbf{Metrics for \estimator}.
-Since manually constructing a dataset for training a \estimator model is unfeasible, we use automatic evaluation metrics, BLEU and CristalBLEU, to construct a dataset for training \estimator models in our experiments.
-However, such exact-match-based metrics do not consider the code semantics, so may not be very reliable in measuring the quality of the code completions.
-The shortcomings of such metrics have been investigated by the research community~\cite{Evtikhiev2022OutOT,Roy2021ReassessingAE}, but still remain a significant challenge.
-For \estimator, the accept rate of the code completion is the most desirable metric.
-However, it needs to be collected from a production environment, which is beyond our capabilities.
-We, therefore, call for more industrial participation to facilitate further research on this topic.

-\textbf{Generalization}.
-Limited by our computing resources, we only conduct experiments on LCMs with parameters less than one billion.
+\textbf{Limited Experiments}.
+Limited by our computational resources, we only investigate the effectiveness of learning-based estimators on two LCMs.
 In theory, our approach is capable of any LCMs.
-Yet, the effectiveness of \estimator in larger LCMs has not been experimentally verified.
-Besides, we only evaluate \estimator on two programming languages, Java and Python, which is also a threat to the generalizability of our model.
+Yet, the effectiveness of the estimators in more LCMs has not been experimentally studied.
+Besides, though being sampled with a statistically decided sample size, the small-scale groups of the benchmark, HumanAccept, may introduce bias to the evaluation of our approach.

-\textbf{Threshold}. \mechanism rejects the completion prompts according to their estimation scores with a pre-set threshold.
+\textbf{Threshold}. \mechanism rejects the code prompts according to their estimation scores with a pre-set thresholds.
 Though we have explored several threshold settings in~\Cref{sec:rq1}, it is still a non-trivial task to set a proper threshold for an LCM-based code completion system considering its complex production environment.
-Luckily, \estimator is lightweight enough for a conservative threshold in practice, i.e., positive gains can be achieved by rejecting only a small percentage of requests (estimated to be as small as about 1.2\% for GPT-2 and 0.3\% for CodeT5 in~\Cref{sec:rq2}).
-Further studies on the settings of the threshold for the optimal saving effects are desired.
+Further studies on the settings of the threshold for the optimal effects on preventing unhelpful prompts are desired.

+\su{ \textbf{Manual Analysis} The manual analysis and annotations were conducted by two of our authors.
+Despite their expertise, human annotators may introduce inherent biases in their judgment, potentially affecting the evaluation results and conclusions.
+To mitigate this threat, the two authors engaged in discussions to resolve any disagreements and reach a consensus, thereby enhancing the reliability of their judgments.
+Furthermore, the involvement of only two subjects in these analyses may also introduce biases in the results.
+We have made the annotated dataset publicly available for others to replicate and improve the quality of the annotations. }